Thangvo248/TrainingBasic/scr/npm/npm.md

 <pre><code>npm update package-name</code></pre>

 ## Running Tasks
-The package.json file supports a format for specifying command line tasks that can be run by using
+The package.json file supports a format for specifying command line tasks that can be run by using:

 Console:
 <pre><code>npm run task-name</code></pre>
 Json file: